 Samuel Kirkwood Gothard served with the Rifle Brigade with regimental number 202422, and after his wartime service he was awarded the British War Medal and Victory medal.
 Unfortunately his service record appears to have not survived.

 However, the UK, WWI Pension Ledgers and Index Cards, 1914-1923 has survived and it reveals his address was 4, Ward's Buildings, Healey Road, Ossett.
 It also reveals that Samuel's widow Gertrude was awarded a widow's pension of 62 shillings on September 28th 1921.
 It was to be paid from November 17th 1920, five days after the the death of her husband.

 Women who lost their husbands in WW1 were granted the first State-funded, non-contributory pension.
 They also received a dependents' allowance for any children under 16.

 Private Samuel Gothard 202422 Rifle Brigade was indexed in the "Disability Records".
 The record shows that he had a 60% disability.
 A further search of the WWI Pension Ledgers and Index Cards led to the discovery of the names of Samuel's dependents who were each awarded an allowance until they reached the age of 16.

-Samuel Gothard's death is not remembered by the Commonwealth War Graves Commission on ther web site, despite his early death after his discharge in 1919 with a 60% disability from nephritis.
+Samuel Gothard's death was not remembered by the Commonwealth War Graves Commission on ther web site, despite his early death after his discharge in 1919 with a 60% disability from nephritis.

-Rifleman Samuel Kirkwood Gothard (1873-1920) will be remembered on the Ossett War Memorial when his name is engraved with the other five Ossett Fallen still to be so honoured.
+Rifleman Samuel Kirkwood Gothard (1873-1920) will be remembered on the Ossett War Memorial when his name is engraved alongside the other Ossett Fallen still to be so honoured.